-- Single member LLC
+- Single Member LLC

-- Member managed LLC
+- Member Managed LLC

-- Manager managed LLC
+- Manager Managed LLC

 Single Member LLC

-How To Incorporate As a Single Member LLC
+How to Incorporate as a Single Member LLC

 What does that mean for entrepreneurs incorporating as single member LLCs?
-It is up to the single member to have, and maintain, proof that they run the single member LLC’s operations like an LLC and treat the business like a separate entity.
-Parts of said proof may include drafting operating agreements and taking minutes during meetings.
+It is up to the single member to have, and maintain, proof that they are able to run operations within a single member LLC like a standard LLC and treat the business like a separate entity.
+Parts of said proof may include drafting a single member LLC operating agreement and taking minutes during meetings.
 Failure to do this may result in having your liability protection revoked.
-It may feel a little silly, even unnecessary, since you are the only member but it’s worth taking the time and effort to maintain a single member LLC.
+It may feel a little silly, even unnecessary, to do all this paperwork since you are the LLC’s only member.
+However, it’s worth taking the time and effort to maintain a single member LLC.

 Member Managed LLC

-How To Incorporate As A Member Managed LLC
+How to Incorporate as a Member Managed LLC

-Then, you may submit the organizational form and pay the fee.
+Then, you may submit the organizational form and pay the filing fee to the Secretary of State.
 As with a single member LLC, it’s also important that you keep and maintain up-to-date operating agreements.
 The duties of the members in a member managed LLC may be equal, but they must be documented for the sake of both clarification and posterity in the business.

 Manager Managed LLC

-How To Incorporate As A Manager Managed LLC
+How to Incorporate as A Manager Managed LLC

-A manager managed LLC is certainly the most structured of the three management structures.
+A manager managed LLC is the most structured of the three management structures.
 However, this can also serve to the members’ benefit in the long run.

-If an LLC has too many members and struggles to delegate duties to each one, then it would be extremely helpful to have a board of managers in place for organizational purposes.
+If an LLC has too many members and struggles to delegate duties to each one, then it would be helpful to have a board of managers in place for organizational purposes.
 Conversely, some members of an LLC may not want the responsibility of running the business—and the board in managers is there to step in as needed.

 Much like filing to form a member managed LLC, manager managed LLCs must indicate that their company is manager managed on their paperwork.
 Once they have made that readily clear, they may submit their formation paperwork in and pay the filing fee.